CALL NOW FOR A FREE CONSULTATION:888-407-2955

 Battery fires appear to fall into two categories:

-3. HIGH-TECH NAVIGATION SYSTEMS SOMETIMES FAIL.
+3. HIGH-TECH NAVIGATION AND ELECTRICAL SYSTEMS SOMETIMES FAIL.

 Because electric vehicles are such a recently launched product, case law is currently developing around electric vehicle lemon law nationwide.
 Let’s take a closer look at recent cases …